-Music is a unique form of communication that can inspire and motivate children.
-It is a vehicle for personal expression and can also play an important role in helping children to feel part of a community.
+Music is a unique way of communication that can inspire and motivate children.
+It is a vehicle for personal expression and can also play an important part in helping children to feel part of a community, which they are then more likely to respect and care for.
 It is an incredibly inclusive subject, which provides opportunities for all children to create, play, perform and enjoy music, and to develop the skills to critically appreciate a wide variety of musical forms.

 Ultimately, we intend our children to be able to:

 - Develop their understanding of and appreciation for a variety of styles of music, from different times, locations and cultures.

 - Recognise aspects and features of music and compare and contrast the different styles they come into contact with, using appropriate terminology.

 - Become confident performers, singing and playing instruments on their own and as part of an ensemble